Foreign tax relief

 Australia has also entered into bilateral agreements with a number of countries in relation to the exchange of information in relation to taxes.

 Australia has enacted the Organisation for Economic Co-operation and Development (OECD) Multilateral Convention to Implement Tax Treaty Related Measures to Prevent Base Erosion and Profit Shifting (MLI), which was signed by Australia on 7 June 2017.
-The MLI has been ratified, which means that it applies to ‘covered countries’.
-As at 1 July 2021, this includes Belgium, Canada, Chile (from 1 September 2021), Czech Republic, Denmark, Finland, France, Hungary (from 1 January 2022), India, Indonesia, Ireland, Japan, Korea, Malaysia, Malta, the Netherlands, New Zealand, Norway, Poland, Russia, Singapore, the Slovak Republic, and United Kingdom.
+The MLI has been ratified, which means that it applies to ‘covered countries’ such as Belgium, Canada, France, India, Indonesia, Ireland, Japan, Korea, New Zealand, Singapore, and the United Kingdom.